bterwijn/NQueens/docs/CodeQuality.md

 <img src="https://github.com/bterwijn/NQueens/blob/master/docs/AbstractionHierarchy.png">

-An example of this hierarchy from top to bottom are the Algorithm, Board and Diagonals classes.
+An example of such an hierarchy are from top to bottom the Algorithm, Board and Diagonals classes.

 ### Counter example